If you’re looking for information on which states have reopened and their restrictions, read our guide to all state reopenings.

 Can You Travel from One State to Another?

-The short answer is yes—for now.
+The short answer is yes.
 The US Constitution protects your right to travel and move freely within the country, so it would be unconstitutional to prevent any American from crossing state borders.
 However, constitutional law experts say that it may not be unlawful for a state to close its borders in the midst of a public health crisis.

 “Although it would not necessarily be wise or effective for states to close their borders, courts would likely uphold such restrictions during the COVID-19 pandemic,” comments Marjorie Cohn, former president of the National Lawyers Guild and a former professor at Thomas Jefferson School of Law in San Diego.